smtcoq/sniper/docs/README.md

 ## Installation and use

 This part describes the steps required to try the `snipe` tactic.
-It can be used with Coq-8.17.

 You will need the following packages.
 The names are those for debian, please adapt as required for your distribution.
 - opam: for installing coqide, metacoq and smtcoq